-The COVID-19 pandemic requires that we remain vigilant in our everyday lives.
-We can each take some simple steps to help slow the spread of coronavirus disease and protect ourselves, our families and our communities.
+The COVID-19 pandemic demands that we remain vigilant in our daily lives as we return to everyday activities.
+We can each take some simple steps to protect ourselves, our families, and our communities.

 The steps are:

 - Get a COVID-19 vaccine.

 - Wash your hands often with plain soap and water.

 - Cover your mouth and nose with a mask when around others.